chunyuema/spring6/README.md

 - The annotation can be used on class, properties, methods
 - Starting from Spring 2.5, annotation support has been added to simplify xml
 - In the real application, annotation is more common than xml for configuration

+#### Using @Autowire?
+- When do we use @Autowire?
+    - Inject through property
+      ```
+      @Autowired
+      private EmployeeService employeeService;
+      ```
+    - Inject through setter
+      ```
+      @Autowired
+      public void setEmployeeService(EmployeeService employeeService) {
+            this.employeeService = employeeService;
+      }
+      ```
+    - Inject through constructor
+    - Inject through constructor argument: note that if the argumented constructor is the only constructor, the
+      @autowire annotation could be omitted.
+- What happens if one interface has different implementations, and cannot be injected through type?
+    - Use @Qualifier annotation to inject through name
+        ```
+        @Autowired
+        @Qualifier(value = "employeeDaoImpl2")
+        private EmployeeDao employeeDao;
+        ```